rl-institut/oemof-B3/docs/scenario_setup.rst

 To use oemof-B3, you may want to modify some files, depending on the setup of your Energy System.

-While you define scenarios in the :attr:`scenarios` directory, you can specify the structure of your model in the :attr:`model` directory.
+While you define scenarios in the directory :attr:`scenarios`, you can specify the structure of your model in the directory :attr:`model`.
-Furthermore, you can choose or modify colors within plots, labels and hard coded constant parameters in oemof-B3 in the :attr:`config` directory.
+In the directory :attr:`config` you can furthermore choose or modify labels, hard coded constant parameters or colors within plots.

 scenarios
 ---------